 According to 90 years of data, there is no stock market-economy correlation.
-You’re better off going by the charts.
-And these three look good.
+So what does that mean for this year?

 I wanted to start today with a few words about something I’m seeing a bit more in the headlines these days: That 2021 could bring some of the fastest economic growth in decades.
 Some economists think the year will bring north of 5% GDP expansion (Goldman Sachs thinks it could be 8%!) thanks to the re-opening/vaccine factor, another stimulus bill that passed, a Federal Reserve that’s determined to remain loose and a possible infrastructure bill, too.

 That’s obviously good news for the stock market.
 Or is it?
 Is there really a stock market-economy correlation?